Ag-hosh/Blockchain-Assignment/README.md

 Welcome to the Blockchain-based Charity Donation Platform project!
 This open-source initiative aims to revolutionize the way charitable contributions are made and tracked by leveraging the power of blockchain technology.

-    Note: this works with SepoliaETH, eth and all the types of etharium blockchain refer to  web3.js documentation for more details.
+    \n Note: this works with SepoliaETH, eth and all the types of etharium blockchain refer to  web3.js documentation for more details.

 ## Project Overview